kran0/sync-containers/README.md

-# Popular user data sync clients in containerss
+# Popular user data sync clients in containers

 ## How to run containers